 Some patients may need a partial knee replacement years after an old injury, like a car accident or another type of old injury to the cartilage or ligaments.
 Patients with rheumatoid arthritis are not candidates for a partial knee replacement because it is a disease of the whole joint and this procedure just treats one area.

-What are the Treatment Options for Knee Pain
+What Are the Treatment Options for Knee Pain?

 If you are considering a partial knee replacement, you have probably tried non-surgical treatments.
 If you have not, your doctor will want you to start with those.
 He or she may suggest losing weight, adjusting your exercise routine, supportive braces, medication or physical therapy.
 There are injections that can be placed into the knee that can bring relief for weeks or months, allowing you to put off the surgery.